employee exit policy rules

 • Missing documentation or unsigned letters

 From an employer’s perspective, these issues feel operational.
-From an employee’s perspective, they feel personal.
-That gap is where disputes grow.
+Yet, from an employee’s perspective, they feel personal.
+As a result, disputes grow in that gap.
 Well-documented exit rules reduce this gap significantly.

 Why Clear Rules Change the Entire Exit Experience

-• HR teams follow a standard checklist rather than reacting case by case
+• HR teams follow a standard checklist instead of reacting case by case

 • Managers know exactly what they can and cannot promise